Gopher Control

 Gopher in Hole

-Before you can treat you need to make absolutely sure that you're dealing with Gophers.
-Gophers are typically between 4 to 12 inches in length.
-They are also known as Pocket Gophers and are named as such because of their large cheek pouches they have to hold food and materials for creating nests.
-This method of carrying food in their cheeks often get them confused to be a chipmunk, a woodchuck, or a squirrel.
+• Gophers are typically between 4 to 12 inches in length.
+They are also known as pocket gophers and are named because of their large cheek pouches, which hold food and materials to create nests.
+This method of carrying food in their cheeks often gets them confused to be a chipmunk, a woodchuck, or a squirrel.

-Gophers were designed to live and thrive in underground tunnels.
+• Gophers were designed to live and thrive in underground tunnels.
 Just from looking at their features, you will find this to be true: they have powerfully built limbs; large claws on their paws for digging; fur that tends not to cake up in wet soils, and highly sensitive facial whiskers which they use to help them navigate in the dark.

 Inspection